 Living with a criminal record can be tough, and felony travel restrictions may be foremost on someone’s mind after completing their sentence and securing employment.

-Questions such as “Can you leave the country if you have a felony?”, “Can a felon get a passport?,” or “Can a felon get a visa?” can create stress and anxiety.
+Questions such as “Is international travel permitted for felons?”, “Are felons able to acquire a passport?,” or “Can a felon get a visa?” can create stress and anxiety.

 The U.S. Embassy’s in various countries outline who is able to enter the country and who is eligible to travel through the country on a Visa Waiver Program.